genropy/genropy_saved/docs/genro/database/packages/menu.rst

     .. image:: ../../_images/projects/menu_example_2.png

-    so, in the :ref:`packages_webpages` folder you have:
+    so, in the :ref:`webpages` folder you have:

     * A folder called ``agenda`` with three webpages: